DanielLoney/auto-rap-highlighter/README.md

-# Algorithmic Detecting Rhymes in Rap and Highlighting
+# Algorithmic Highlighting of Rhymes in Rap

 ## Demo